What Should Be in a Video Production Brief?

 Write the questions down anyway.
 A good production partner can help sharpen the brief, but the team has to admit what is still fuzzy.

-If you want to see how strategy becomes useful execution, look at BrokerAPP, Pharma Reform, and our work in commercial & broadcast.
+If you want to see how strategy becomes useful execution, look at BrokerAPP, groceryMe, and our work in commercial & broadcast.
 If your team needs the planning layer before the brief is even approved, read Why Pre-Production Planning Matters for Corporate Video Success.
 If you are still pressure-testing scope, How We Scope and Price Video Production in Grand Rapids, MI is the next practical step.

 Why this answer comes from SALT